Blog post

 A Swimlane is a rectangular box representing the participants of a business process.
 It can contain flow objects and has a vertical or horizontal positioning in a business process model.
 There are two types of swimlanes:

-swimlanes bpmn 2.0 standard
+swimlanes in bpmn

 BPMN Diagrams